-Gli appunti i testi e le citazioni contenuti nel sito sono messi a disposizione gratuitamente, con finalità illustrative didattiche, a carattere sociale, civile e culturale a tutti i possibili interessati.
-Le seguenti opere disponibili sono state ricavate esclusivamente da un lavoro di ricerca sul web.
-E non garantisce la precisione del contenuto.
+Gli appunti i testi e le citazioni contenuti nel sito sono messi a disposizione gratuitamente, con finalità illustrative didattiche, a carattere sociale, civile e culturale.

 M4 Sherman Dozer 16th Engineers Clear Rubble in Italy Gothic Line 1944